rolandyuwy/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the food item will be removed i.e adding of tags is not cumulative.
   * You can remove all the tags of a food item by typing `t/` without specifying any tags after it.
 * Similar to the [`add`](#adding-a-food-item) command, a food item with the same description, expiry date and tags as another food item is considered a duplicate.
+* The constraints for the individual parameters of the command (description, priority, quantity, expiry date, tags) are the same as those for the add command.

 **Examples:**
 * `edit 1 d/baked beans e/1-1-2020` edits the food description and expiry date of the 1st food item to be `baked beans` and `1-1-2020` respectively.